dymodi/dymodi.github.io/Research/Beacon/Beacon-Real-Time-Arrival-Departure-Detection.md

 * POI Correction

 What is the key information we need to know from RADD: The specific time of rider's arrival and departure at each POI.

+## Difficulties in Real-time RADD

+* Real-time, we cannot have a large window for filtering or pattern recognition
+* Large-scale and diversity, a simple model won't work for all riders and shops.